 Skip to contents

 Moderation analysis for need for satisfaction.
 The author postulated that the type of rejection (control, being ghosted or rejected) would moderate the effect of the need for closure.
-The authors were postulated "lower needs satisfaction after being ghosted"
+The authors postulated that there would be "lower needs satisfaction after being ghosted".

 Usage